All articles

 Pros:

-• * Walking access to Brighton Pier, the Royal Pavilion, the Lanes, and the seafront from virtually every central hotel
+• Walking access to beach, pier, Royal Pavilion, and the Lanes from virtually any central hotel

 Cons: